Assessment of Non-College Learning

 Credits by Portfolio Assessment.
 It is possible to seek credit for learning derived from work and life experience through documentation of acquired knowledge and/or skills.

 The decision to award credits is made by the chair of the department associated with the credits being sought.
-The department chair reviews the completed portfolio and recommends to the Registrar the number of credits to be awarded in the assessed areas.
+The department chair reviews the completed portfolio (form found here) and recommends to the Registrar the number of credits to be awarded in the assessed areas.
 A $50 per credit fee is charged per credit attempted.
 Further information on opportunities for assessment of non-college learning may be obtained in the Elliot Center.

 (Revised May, 2011)